-VIVUS is a biopharmaceutical company with two therapies approved by the FDA: Qsymia® (phentermine and topiramate extended release) for chronic weight management and STENDRA® (avanafil) for erectile dysfunction, or ED.
-STENDRA is also approved by the European Commission, or EC, under the trade name, SPEDRA, for the treatment of ED in the EU.
+VIVUS is a biopharmaceutical company developing and commercializing innovative, next-generation therapies to address unmet medical needs in human health, with two approved therapies and one product candidate in active clinical development.
+Qsymia® (phentermine and topiramate extended release) is approved by FDA for chronic weight management and STENDRA® (avanafil) is approved by FDA for ED and by the EC under the trade name, SPEDRA, for the treatment of ED in the EU.
+Tacrolimus is in active clinical development for the treatment of Pulmonary Arterial Hypertension, or PAH.